 Each year, students, faculty, and staff receive regular campus safety public service announcements to help encourage them to take responsibility for their safety and the safety of others on campus.
-Examples include but are not limited to cautions of safety regarding hazards or weather related concerns, locking car doors and not leaving valuables, and being vigilant and reporting suspicious persons on campus.
-Steps we encourage are:
+Examples include safety cautions regarding hazards or weather-related concerns, locking car doors and not leaving valuables, and being vigilant and reporting suspicious persons on campus.
+The steps we encourage are:

-- Be aware of your surroundings at all times. - Trust yourself when something or someone feels out of place or off. - Travel in groups and highly populated well lit areas. - Avoid studying late when you're the only person in the building.
+- Always be aware of your surroundings. - Trust yourself when something or someone feels out of place or off. - Travel in groups and highly populated well-lit areas. - Avoid studying late when you're the only person in the building.
 If you do need to study late, have a study partner with you.
-If no one is available, feel free to come study in Faber Hall where Campus Safety is located and available 24/7. - Know where your CU ID is at all times and immediately report it to Campus Safety if it goes missing.
-A stolen ID can be a very valuable tool to someone with I'll intent and student IDs allow easy access to the dorms.
+If no one is available, feel free to come study in Faber Hall where Campus Safety is located and available 24/7.

-- Lock your vehicle and don't leave valuables in clear sight.
-If you can afford a steering wheel lock, purchase one.
-One can be purchase from any automotive parts store or at many retailers online for \$30-40. - Carry a cell phone at all times and know how to contact Campus Safety (616.949.5300) and/or GRPD (616.456.3400).
+- Know where your CU ID is and report it to Campus Safety if lost.
+A stolen ID can be a very valuable tool to someone with I'll intent, and student IDs allow easy access to the dorms. - Lock your vehicle and don't leave valuables in clear sight. - Carry a cell phone and know how to contact Campus Safety (616.949.5300, option 1) and/or GRPD (616.456.3400).
 For emergencies, call 9-1-1. - If you feel you're being followed, head to a well populated area and call for help. - And most importantly, report concerns to Campus Safety immediately.
 Timely reporting allows for immediate response by Campus Safety and GRPD if needed.
 It may also prevent someone else from being a victim.

 Annually, we use the Run, Hide, Fight training for all faculty, staff, and students to inform them of best practices in case of an active shooter on campus.
 The training is required of faculty and staff, and it is posted on multiple communication mediums for dissemination to all on-ground (non-online) students.
+We also post for online students so that they have general training even though they are not on our campus.
+We promote safety for all our students.